MA English Studies

 The MA English Studies is open to students who have a first degree (BA) in English and American Studies; graduates of other BA programmes with a focus on English philology (60 ECTS credits) are also invited to apply for places.
 The final grade in that subject needs to be 2,5 or better (exceptions may be made in well-substantiated cases and on the basis of a short letter of motivation and a 15 minute interview for those students who achieved a final grade ranging up to 3,5).

-Students from abroad are also required to certify their language proficiency in German (DSH2) and English (C1).
-The respective language tests can be taken in Erlangen.
-Students are automatically registered for DSH2 via the movein-system after admission provided that 600 hrs of German have been completed prior to application.
-C1 can be taken at our Language Centre.
+Students from abroad are required to certify their language proficiency in English (C1).
+This can be done in a variety of ways.
+The test for English C1 can also be taken at our Language Centre.
 Please apply via OKTIS at http://www.englishplacement.sz.uni-erlangen.de/master.

 We recommend that international students from non-EU countries submit their applications by 31 July respectively, as Visa applications or, if necessary, language courses etc., require extra time.